 Welcome to our blog about pigs and everything that they offer us humans here in the US.
 In this post we will discuss these animals in America for the food they produce us.
 Most Americans eat sausage, bacon, pork chops, pork barbque, and anything else the pig can produce for consumption.
 They are among the most abundant animals in the country being used for pets, slaughter for food, and there is a wild boar population running out of control throughout the Southeastern United States currently.
 Which will probably continue to increase rapidly over the next decades.

 Most families in America, traditional families I should say, eat pigs on a regular basis.
-My buddy at roofer Norcross GA eats pork like every day.
+My buddy at Atlanta Movers eats pork like every day.
 From bacon with your eggs, to pork chops, barbeque, sausage with your breakfast and dozens of other regular traditional dishes.
 They are a very popular choice of southerners for a variety of meals for sure.
 I say southerners because I grew up and still live in the south, so I know a thing or two about meals around here.
 Literally, every high fat, greasy breakfast option Continue reading Pigs, Sausage, Bacon